KenKundert/quantiphy/README.rst

 Example
 -------

 Here is a very simple example that uses *QuantiPhy*.
-It runs the *du* command and then prints the results.
-The results are sorted by size and the size is printed using SI scale factors.
+It runs the *du* command, which prints out the disk usage of files and directories.
+The results *du* are gathered and then sorted by size and then the size and name of each item is printed.

 Quantity is used to interpret the 'human' size output from *du* and convert it to a float, which is easily sorted, then is is converted back to a string with SI scale factors and units when rendered in the print statement.

 .. code-block:: python